Morgan Wallen’s 2-year-old son bitten in the face by dog

-(WJW) — Morgan Wallen‘s 2-year-old son Indigo was bitten in the face over the weekend by a dog, according to the country singer’s ex-fiancé, KT Smith.
+(WJW) — Morgan Wallen‘s 2-year-old son Indigo was bitten in the face over the weekend by a dog, according to the country singer’s ex-fiancée, KT Smith.

 Smith took to Instagram Monday to talk about the incident, saying her son required stitches after the bite.